shopsys/shopsys/packages/frontend-api/apiary/order/methods/create-order.md

         - deliveryStreet - Street name for delivery (required when differentDeliveryAddress is true)
         - deliveryCity - City name for delivery (required when differentDeliveryAddress is true)
         - deliveryPostcode - Zip code for delivery (required when differentDeliveryAddress is true)
-        - deliveryCountry - Country code for delivery (required when differentDeliveryAddress is true)
+        - deliveryCountry - Country code in ISO 3166-1 alpha-2 for delivery (required when differentDeliveryAddress is true)
         - note - Other information related to the order
         - payment (InputPayment, required) - Payment method applied to the order
         - transport (InputTransport, required) - Transport method applied to the order